 - 3 cloves garlic, crushed

 - 12 ounces green beans, trimmed and cut into 1-inch lengths

 - Salt, pepper, and minced parsley to taste

-See my Pressure Cooker Chicken Broth and Shredded Chicken recipe.
-This can be made a few days before and refrigerated, or months before and frozen.
-(If frozen, just add the frozen broth and chicken into the pot.
-It will take a little longer to come back to a boil, but otherwise the timings are the same.)
+- Make the broth and shredded chicken: See my Pressure Cooker Chicken Broth and Shredded Chicken recipe.
+It can be made ahead, and refrigerated for 2 days or frozen for months.
+(If frozen, put the frozen broth and chicken straight into the pot in the “Add the broth” step.
+It will take longer to come back to a boil, but won’t affect the recipe.)

-Add the broth to the pot, increase the heat to high, scrape the bottom of the pot with a flat edged wooden spoon to loosen any stuck bits of onion, and then cover the pot.
+- Cook the soup: Add the broth to the pot and scrape the bottom of the pot with a flat-edged wooden spoon to loosen any stuck bits of onion.
+Cover the pot, increase the heat to high, bring the broth to a boil, and boil for 1 minute.
 While the broth comes to a boil, whisk the cornstarch and water into a slurry.
 Let the broth boil for 1 minute, then stir in the cornstarch slurry, noodles, shredded chicken, and trimmed green beans.
-Let the broth come back to a boil, then reduce the heat and simmer until the noodles are tender, about 6 minutes.
+Return the broth to a boil, then reduce the heat and simmer.
+Simmer until the noodles are cooked and the green beans are tender, about 6 minutes.